-The Group enters 2021 well placed for further growth while maintaining a focus on providing customers with high quality and relevant content.
-A key objective for 2021 will be to complete the integration of Alamy following its acquisition in February 2020.
+The Group enters 2022 well placed for further growth while maintaining a focus on providing customers with high quality and relevant content.
 The Group will continue its strategy of seeking opportunities to invest in areas that aligned with the Group's strategic goals and help drive further growth and diversification of the revenue base.